Ariffazeel99/2023-amse-template/project/project-plan.md

 2. Data Collection and Preprocessing : This involves downloading and preprocessing the datasets.
 3. Build data pipeline.
 4. Clean and explore data.
-5. Analyze dataset and identify correlations : Finding correlation between the crimes and ATM locations in Berlin.
+5. Analyze dataset and identify correlations : Finding correlation.
 6. Build data pipelines.
 7. Visualization: This involves creating visualizations to communicate the findings of the analysis.